 When people need money, they may consider obtaining a tax loan.
-These loans, also known as Tax Refund Anticipation Loans (RAL) are given based on a federal tax refund that is anticipated.
+These loans, also known as Tax Refund Anticipation Loans (RAL) or simply tax loans, are given based on a federal tax refund that is anticipated.

 In essence, when you obtain a federal tax loan, you are lent the some or all of the money that you anticipate receiving when you file your federal income taxes.
 This allows you to use the money immediately, at the time of filing, rather than waiting sometimes 30, 60 or even 90 days for the refund to arrive.
 In return, most lenders charge interest and/or fees for fronting the money to you.